avatar

 About Me

 I am a third-year Electrical and Computer Engineering student at Northeastern University with a strong intent to pursue robotics.
-I am currently a research assistant in the RiVER Lab under the supervision of Professor Taskin Padir, where I research on manipulation, perception, and control systems.
+I am currently a research assistant in the RIVeR Lab under the supervision of Professor Taskin Padir.

 My interest in robotics has solidified thanks to many guidances.
 I had the opportunity to develop autonomous multi-modal locomotion robots at the Silicon Synapses Lab under Professor Ramezani Alireza, and uncertainty-aware exoskeletons at the Shepherd’s Lab under Professor Max Shepherd.